 - Five additional courses in linguistics (or cross-listed in linguistics).

-- Competence in two languages other than English, equivalent to at least second-year college-level proficiency in one language, and at least first-year college-level proficiency in the second.
-Students may demonstrate competence through Reed coursework, coursework completed elsewhere for transfer credit, placement exams, or some combination of these.
+- Language requirement: Evidence of academic study of two languages other than the student’s native language(s), equivalent to at least second-year college-level proficiency in one language and at least first-year college-level proficiency in the second.
+Students may meet this requirement through Reed coursework, coursework completed elsewhere for transfer credit, placement or proficiency exams, or some combination of these.
+Students who are not native speakers of English may use their academic study of English to satisfy their second-year requirement.

 - A total of four semester units in an allied field, none of which can be used to fulfill 1, 2, or 3 above.
 Some representative examples are a) Anthropology 211 plus three upper-division anthropology courses (including linguistics courses cross-listed with anthropology); b) four courses in psychology, including the introductory courses; c) four courses from a single department in the Division of Literature and Languages, or four courses listed as comparative literature; d) four courses in mathematics; e) four courses in philosophy.
 Other choices of allied field are also acceptable, as appropriate to the student’s needs and interests, and subject to the approval of the department.